top of page

 Thank you for your enquiry.
 I respond to all messages as soon as possible.
 Please check your spam / junk folder if you do not see my reply within three days.

 If subscribing to the newsletter you may receive an automated email asking you to confirm.
-This may also arrive in your 'spam / junk' folder.
+This could also arrive in your 'spam / junk' folder.

 HCPC registered Art Psychotherapist Andrew Phillips